Type: High-frequency ERW pipe & API 5L ERW pipe

 General Engineering and Fabrication

-To ensure reliable performance in pipeline and structural applications, Octal Steel works closely with qualified mills that implement robust and well-documented quality control systems for high-frequency ERW welded pipe production.
+To ensure reliable performance in pipeline and structural applications, Octal Steel works closely with qualified mills that implement robust and well-documented quality control systems for high-frequency ERW steel pipe production.

 • Key quality control and testing measures include: